 G. Protection of Information

 1. The licensee shall develop, implement, and maintain a system for personnel information management with appropriate procedures for the protection of personal, confidential information.
-This system shall be designed to prohibit unauthorized access to sensitive information and to prohibit modification of the information without authorization.
+This system shall be designed to prohibit unauthorized access to sensitive information and to Start Printed Page 39991prohibit modification of the information without authorization.

 2. Each licensee who obtains a criminal history record on an individual pursuant to this Order shall establish and maintain a system of files and procedures, for protecting the record and the personal information from unauthorized disclosure.